AviatrixSystems/Docs/HowTos/selective_upgrade.rst

   #.
 If your Controller did not have a fixed EIP, go to **Controller UI > SETTINGS > CoPilot Association** to update your CoPilot Association to point to the new EIP of the Controller.
 * If your Controller is already using a BYOL license but does not have an ABUP (Aviatrix Bring Your Own Support) customer ID:

   #.
-Subscribe to the *Aviatrix Secure Networking Platform 2208-Universal 24x7 Support* subscription offer license .
+Subscribe to the *Aviatrix Secure Networking Platform 2208-Universal 24x7 Support* subscription offer license.
   #.
 Apply your new Customer ID on the **Controller UI > SETTINGS > License** page.